-The TCNJ experience will differ in fall 2021 for students who are fully vaccinated and those who have been granted an exemption.
+The TCNJ experience in fall 2021 differs for students who are fully vaccinated and for those who have been granted an exemption.
 (The CDC considers individuals to be fully vaccinated if they have received their single-dose vaccine or second of two doses two or more weeks ago.)
 Please note that due to the recent increase of new coronavirus cases, and consistent with CDC recommendations, as of Monday, August 16, everyone on campus—regardless of vaccination status—must wear a face covering indoors.

 Students who are fully vaccinated may:

 - live on campus and participate in the full range of activities on campus this fall.
 They do not need to physically distance or have routine COVID-19 testing if they do not have COVID-19-like symptoms.
 If they are a close contact of someone who has tested positive, vaccinated students would be exempt from quarantine unless they develop COVID-19-like symptoms.

 - be subject to symptomatic testing, random asymptomatic testing, or regular testing if there is evidence of substantial or high transmission in the community.

 - choose to maintain physical distance or wear a face covering in areas where doing so is not required.

 Students who have been granted a medical or religious exemption from the vaccine must: